7 Website Mistakes That Are Killing Your Business

 - makes it easy for customers to do business with you

 Hiring a professional seems more expensive up front, but a well-designed website will end up paying for itself.
-DIY, on the other hand, will cost you more than you know.
+DIY, on the other hand, will cost you time, customers and credibility.

 2. Hiring a “Kid Who’s Good with Computers”

 Being young and knowing how to text at the speed of light does not qualify someone to communicate your unique story to the masses.
-Neither does knowing how to fix computers, speaking techno-babble or playing on social media all day.
+Neither does knowing how to fix computers, speak techno-babble or play on social media all day.

 Bonus Tip: Don’t refer to web developers as your computer guy.
 They hate that.